jeetsukumaran/DendroPy/doc/source/tutorial/reading.rst

     ``extract_comment_metadata``

-        If |True|, any 'hot comments', i.e., comments that begin with '&', or NHX comments associated with items will be processed and stored as part of the annotation set of the object (`annotations`) If False, this will be skipped.
-Defaults to |False|.
+        If |True|, comments that begin with '&' or '&&' associated with items will be processed and stored as part of the annotation set of the object (`annotations`) If False, this will be skipped.
+Defaults to
+        |False|.

     ``store_tree_weights``